 For the Caravan, Wickham and Burgess have recruited some of their favorite musicians and best friends to form a six-piece band capable of jumping from one musical style to the next while maintaining a sound that is all their own.
 Guitar legend Marco Pascolini lends his unmistakable stylings on electric and pedal steel guitar.
 Cowboy Bart Colliver, Kansas City’s most soulful keyboardist, adds accordion and great harmony vocals.
 Matt Brahl, one of KC’s finest drummers and an old friend who actually played with Wickham and Burgess during the final days of Hadacol, jumped right in after original drummer Sam Platt departed.
 Rounding out the ensemble is Wickham’s son, Fred Jr., who had become an accomplished mandolin player while no one was watching.

 The Fred Wickham Caravan spent two years playing dates across the Midwest promoting Mariosa Delta, all the while consistently developing new material.
 In late 2019 the band travelled to Muscle Shoals, Alabama to record with Grammy winning producer and engineer Jimmy Nutt.
-The band has released two singles and videos from the upcoming album, “Town Without Soul”, about a place where everything seems normal, but something just ain’t right, and “Fatbird”, a sardonic swipe at everyone’s least favorite Twitter user, and “If We Ever Happened”, which questions the reality of a past secret relationship.
+The band has released three video singles from the upcoming album, “Town Without Soul”, about a place where everything seems normal, but something just ain’t right, “Fatbird”, a sardonic swipe at everyone’s least favorite Twitter user, and “If We Ever Happened”, which questions the reality of a past secret relationship.
 The videos mark the premiere productions of the Pascolini Bros., Carlo and the band’s guitarist, Marco.
-The full album is due out on Black Site in early Spring 2021.
+The full album is due out on Black Site in early Fall 2021.